-Beyond the two-year foreign language requirement and two credits of conversation, additional language courses (i.e., either third-year language and composition or a second foreign language) generally do not count as approved nonbusiness electives, though there are one or two exceptions.
+Beyond the two-year foreign language requirement and three credits of conversation, additional language courses (i.e., either third-year language and composition or a second foreign language) generally do not count as approved nonbusiness electives, though there are one or two exceptions.

 International Business Major Checklists